Segmented Operations using Matrix Multiplications: MMV-RAM: A model for matrix multiplication AI accelerators

-\begin{remark} Instructions that involve arithmetic operations can increase the number of bits required to store the (intermediate) results.
-For example, integer vector addition/subtraction can increase the number of bits by one, while integer multiplication can double the number of bits.
-For each algorithm we report upper bounds on the number of required bits to avoid overflow in the results, and the implications on the total complexity. \end{remark}
+Instructions that involve arithmetic operations can increase the number of bits required to store the (intermediate) results.
+For example, integer addition can increase the number of bits by one, while multiplication can double the number of bits.
+For each algorithm we upper bound the number of required bits to avoid overflow, since it affects the total complexity. \end{remark}